arumugamlab/MIntO/README.md

 ## What should I know about MIntO?
 There is a lot of code behind MIntO (it really does a lot of stuff!), but do not be scared about it... everyone can use it!
-We provide all the key steps and necessary explanations in the wiki section(https://github.com/arumugamlab/MIntO/wiki/).
+We provide all the key steps and necessary explanations in the [wiki section](https://github.com/arumugamlab/MIntO/wiki/).
 We suggest to read the **[MIntO in a nutshell](https://github.com/arumugamlab/MIntO/wiki/MIntO-in-a-nutshell)** section first, just to have an idea on how MIntO works.
 Then move to the **[Installation&Dependencies](https://github.com/arumugamlab/MIntO/wiki/Installation&Dependencies)** and then you are set to discover each step!
 Also you can have a look to the **tutorial** [here](https://github.com/arumugamlab/MIntO/wiki/MIntO-tutorial)! :)